-Washington State sought to encourage shared decision making and passed legislation in 2007 to change the informed consent law and offer clinicians who practice shared decision-making with a "certified "decision aid, a higher degree of protection against a failure to inform lawsuit."
-The law was further amended in 2010 to enable the HCA medical director to develop certification criteria and certify patient decision aids.
-As of 2019, patient decision aids have been certified for hip and knee osteoarthritis, spinal lumbar fusion, certain obstetrical decisions, topics in end of life care, and topics in cardiac care.
-20 More topics are in the pipeline, and are expected to be aligned with Bree Collaborative recommendations.
+Washington State sought to encourage shared decision making and passed legislation in 2007 to change the informed consent law and offer clinicians who practice shared decision-making with a "certified decision aid, a higher degree of protection against a failure to inform lawsuit."i The law was further amended in 2012 to enable the HCA medical director to develop certification criteria and certify patient decision aids.
+As of 2019, patient decision aids have been certified for hip and knee osteoarthritis, spinal lumbar fusion, certain obstetrical decisions, topics in end of life care, and topics in cardiac care.20 Additional topic areas are currently being planned and are expected to be aligned with Bree Collaborative recommendations.

-When documented correctly in the medical record, an acknowledgement of shared decision making will help establish that the patient was provided with good information about treatment options, risks and benefits and made an informed choice based on their preferences.
-This makes litigation less likely and provides a higher standard that the patient needs to meet.

-1 There are now five states that have promoted shared decision-making in state law.
+When documented correctly in the medical record, an acknowledgement of shared decision making will help establish that the patient was provided with accurate and understandable information about i There are now five states that have promoted shared decision-making in state law.
 Massachusetts now requires that in order to be a medical home or an accountable care organization, the state must certify the entity, and it must, in turn, encourage shared decision-making for certain preferences sensitive conditions in order to qualify.